Lake Granbury Medical Center Ratings

 Emergency Room Wait Time Ratings

-Serious cases where patients are admitted have 2 hour and 30 minutes to be admitted, then an additional 1 hour and 14 minutes delay before leaving to their room.
+Serious cases where patients are admitted wait 2 hour and 45 minutes delay before admission to their room.

 Patient Ratings